OgarProject/Ogar/README.md

    * Kills all player cells on the map.
  - Mass [Name] [Number]
    * Sets the mass of all cells belonging to players that match [Name] to [Number].
+ - Playerlist
+   * Shows a list of connected players, the amount of cells they have, total mass, and their position.
  - Pause
    * Pauses/Unpauses the game.
  - Status